-The KDP Supplier Code of Conduct is the foundation of our commitment to responsibly source our products, and we ask our most important and/or high-risk suppliers to review and sign the Code each year.
-For our most important supply chains, we also specify product-specific sustainable sourcing programs that provide auditable standards and required mechanisms that seek to ensure compliance such as: Fair Trade USA, Fairtrade International, Rainforest Alliance or UTZ.
-Each standard ensures that we, through our supply chain partners, are using water wisely through sustainable irrigation practices, protecting soil health through crop management, and minimizing adverse impacts of pesticides and other agrochemical products on water ecosystems and human health.
-Audits are completed by a third party according to their standards and aggregated anonymized results are shared to understand the general program success.
-For example, Fairtrade standards include requirements for environmentally sound agricultural practices including focus on minimized and safe use of agrochemicals, proper and safe management of waste, and maintenance of soil fertility and water resources.
-UTZ Sustainable Farming program's Code of Conduct for Farming Practices includes soil fertility management, diversification of production to support ecological diversity, integrated pest management, responsible use of agro-chemicals and fertilizers, and irrigation.
-Certified partners receive training in treatment of waste water from processing.
-Similarly, The Rainforest Alliance certified farmers must meet the Sustainable Agriculture Standard to conserve ecosystems, protect biodiversity and waterways, conserve forests, reduce agrochemical use, and safeguard the well-being of workers and local communities.
+The KDP Supplier Code of Conduct is the foundation of our commitment to responsibly source our products, and we ask our most important and/or high-risk suppliers to review and sign the Code each year, which includes compliance with applicable laws and regulations.
+For our most important supply chains, we ask that they go beyond regulations by specifying product-specific sustainable sourcing programs with auditable standards that seek to ensure compliance such as: Fair Trade USA, Fairtrade International, Rainforest Alliance or UTZ.
+Each standard aims to ensure that we, through our supply chain partners, are using water wisely through sustainable irrigation, protecting soil health through crop management, and minimizing adverse impacts of pesticides and other agrochemical products on watersheds and human health.
+Audits are completed by a third party according to their standards and aggregated anonymized results are shared to understand the program's success.
 Success of our program is regularly evaluated and is measured by progress toward our goal to responsibly source 100% of our coffee by 2020.
-In 2021 we responsibly sourced 99.62% of our coffee due to COVID-19 impacts and shipping delays which resulted in a very
+During 2021 and 2022, a small amount of coffee was received as conventional (0.38% and 0.36%, respectively) due to COVID-19 impacts, supplier error or shipping delays.